New York Harbor open but under alert ahead of nor'easter

-NEW YORK (Reuters) - The Coast Guard has put New York Harbor on alert ahead of a nor‘easter that could affect operations at the largest terminal for oil shipments on the East Coast, a week after Hurricane Sandy forced its closure.
+NEW YORK, Nov 7 (Reuters) - The U.S. Coast Guard has put New York Harbor on alert ahead of a nor‘easter that could affect operations at the largest terminal for oil shipments on the East Coast, a week after Hurricane Sandy forced its closure.

 While another harbor closure is not expected, Rowe said the agency will continue to closely monitor conditions throughout Wednesday and into Thursday.